MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Notebook

-Notebook items from the primary region remain unavailable to customers and the code in the notebook will not be replicated to the secondary region.
+Notebook items from the primary region remain unavailable to customers and the code in the notebook won't be replicated to the secondary region.
 To recover the Notebook code in the new region, there are two main approaches to recovering Notebook code content.

 #### Approach 1: User-managed redundancy with Git integration (in public preview)

 The best way to make this easy and quick is to integrate your existing live Fabric workspace with your ADO Git repo, then synchronize your notebook with your ADO repo.
 This way, you can failover to another workspace in another region and then use the repo to rebuild the notebook in the new workspace region by using the "Git integration" feature.

-1. Setup Git integration and click **Connect and sync** with ADO repo.
+1. Setup Git integration and select **Connect and sync** with ADO repo.

     :::image type="content" source="./media/experience-specific-guidance/notebook-connect-sync-ado-repo.png" alt-text="Screenshot showing how to connect and sync notebook with ADO repo.":::